derRiesenOtter/bachelor/docs/thesis/results.typ

   table.cell(fill: rgb(255, 0, 0))[0.33],     table.hline()
 ), caption: [Comparison of the models performance trained on the PSPire dataset and the models trained on the PPMC-lab dataset.]) <evaluation_mlo_cmp>

-As both models in the previous comparison used the negatives of the PSPire test datasets, it was tested if the performance o the PPMC-lab model would improve if its negatives were used instead.
+As both models in the previous comparison used the negatives of the PSPire test datasets, it was tested if the performance of the model trained on the PPMC-lab dataset would improve if the negatives of its own dataset were used instead.
 The DACT1-particulate proteome was used for this.
-The results of this are shown in @self.
+The results are shown in @self.
+There were no improvements.

 #figure(table(
   columns: 3,